InnocentException/todolist-app/README.md

 # Todolist App

 This is a todolist web application that has a lot of features.
 I made this app during my internship at Solunio.
+Therefore I wont develop this web application any further.
 [![N|Solid](https://solunio.com/wp-content/uploads/2023/06/SOLUNIO_LOGO_Positiv_RGB_72dpi.png)](https://solunio.com/de)
-> Solunio is a Startup that has its Headquarters in Brunico in South Tyrol
+> Solunio is a Startup that has its Headquarters in Brunico in South Tyrol.
 > This startup specializes in shop floor management and is currently developing a software that
-> helps Companies to visuallize data in
+> helps Companies to visuallize data in a web ui.
+From more information you can check out there webside by clicking on the Solunio logo.

 ## Technologies